 You can also frequently find good deals on meats that are nearly expired.
 Just prepare it right away, or stick it in your freezer until you’re ready to use it.

 Since my husband gets paid twice monthly, we have $100 in grocery money for 2 weeks.
 Nearly every week, a good portion of that money goes for stocking up on things at a good price.
-For example, my local Meijer often has Aunt Millie’s bread on sale for $1.25/loaf.
-During those times, I’ll stock up several loaves to keep in the freezer.
-Lunch meat is something that would be a “luxury” for us because of the high prices, but if it goes on sale through a deal at Meijer and I can get it for $1-$1.50 per package, I’ll buy extra packages (usually about 10) for my freezer.
-This will last us quite a while, since we only eat lunchmeat for picnics at the park, 1-2 times per week.
-So, while I no longer use coupons, I do shop the sales and each week, probably half of my money is spent on that week’s meal plan, and half is spent on stocking up on things that are a great deal, so that when I do need them I can enjoy my $1.79/lb boneless skinless chicken breast instead of paying the current price of $2.99/lb.
+For example, butter here is typically $3.39/lb for the cheapest kind they have.
+But it goes on sale every few months for $1.99-$2.29 and I stock up at that time, knowing I will use it before the expiry date.
+It’s worth it to save $1+ per package.
+So, while I no longer use coupons, I do shop the sales and each week, probably half of my money is spent on that week’s meal plan, and half is spent on stocking up on things that are a great deal, so that when I do need them I can enjoy my $1.99/lb boneless skinless chicken breast instead of paying the current price of $2.99/lb.

 Grow a Garden